tonylubin/music-library/README.md

 ---

-Note: &nbsp; for demo purposes disabled form submission & use of cloudinary widget (due to automatic upload)
+Note: &nbsp; for demo purposes disabled form submission & use of cloudinary widget (due to automatic upload - replaced `CloudUpload component` with normal button)

 - To use add a `.env` file with your own cloudinary & database credentials.